 - Top 50 Shopify Book Stores to start your own

-- 25+ Actionable Book Publishing Marketing ideas
+- 25+ Effective Book Publishing Marketing Ideas

-- 37 Best Selling Management Books Of All Time
+- 37 Best-Selling Management Books Of All Time!

 I am a certified and awarded marketing expert.
 I’ve spent the last decade reading and writing marketing books and blogs as well as my articles helps people to start their business from scratch or boost their existing business.